Frequently asked Questions

 Can health insurance companies use my IHI?

-Will third party organisation systems be also secure?
+Will the health insurance company or other third party organisation systems be also secure?

 Health and Social Care Providers: